 The Lateral Component Hardware is used when a lateral pad or a switch mount by the side of the head is recommended.
 A separate lateral head pad is required.

-This wording may be used in conjunction with appropriate wording for the Dynamic Head Support Hardware or Static Head Support Hardware.
+This wording may be used in conjunction with appropriate wording for the Dynamic Head Support Hardware.

 1. For a client who requires Lateral Component Hardware for postural alignment: